ejeino-7/loGo/README.md

 # This is only a school project.

-# If this offends anyone or we violate any laws with this project please contact us at davsde-7@student.ltu.se
+# If this offends anyone or if we violate any laws with this project please contact us at davsde-7@student.ltu.se